liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/monitor-agent-usage.md

 ![SharePoint Agent Insight Cmdlet](media/agents-sharepoint/sample-powershell-agent-output.png)

 Unless explicit roles are granted, regular site owners can't run these reports.
-The output report may includes agent files that the site owners and site admins might not have access to.
+The output report might include agent files that the site owners and site admins might not have access to.
 From the list, admins can navigate to the site, search for the agent file, and take actions as needed.
 They might have to grant access to themselves as needed.

 ### Use Microsoft Purview audit log to monitor agent creation and usage details